toml-lang/toml-test/README.md

-# A language agnostic test suite for TOML parsers
+# A language agnostic test suite for TOML encoders and decoders

-`toml-test` is a higher-order program that tests other [TOML](https://github.com/mojombo/toml) parsers.
+`toml-test` is a higher-order program that tests other [TOML](https://github.com/mojombo/toml) decoders or encoders.
 The goal is to make it comprehensive.
 Tests are divided into two groups: invalid TOML data and valid TOML data.
-Parsers that reject invalid TOML data pass invalid TOML tests.
-Parsers that accept valid TOML data and output precisely what is expected pass valid tests.
+Decoders that reject invalid TOML data pass invalid TOML tests.
+Deocoders that accept valid TOML data and output precisely what is expected pass valid tests.
 The output format is JSON, described below.

+Both decoders and encoders share valid tests, except an encoder accepts JSON and outputs TOML.
+The TOML representations are read with a blessed decoder and compared.
+Note though that encoders have their own set of invalid tests in the invalid-encoder directory.
+The JSON given to a TOML encoder is in the same format as the JSON that a TOML decoder should output.

 Version: v0.2.0 (in sync with TOML)